mongchuantp/isomerpages-isomergovsg/pages/faq.md

 #### **Does my agency need to pay to have our website to be on Isomer?**
 Isomer is free of charge.
 The service will cover website hosting, maintenance, support and training for the system.
+However, do note that you have to pay for the purchase or domain from Central DNS and SSL certificate.

 #### **Does my agency need to migrate the content from our existing website?**
 Your agency will be responsible for choosing what content to migrate and also the migration of the content.